shinsou/AuthenticationService/README.md

 #### :godmode:  Project is currently under construction and is not ready for use.

 - AspNetCore 3+ & (SpaServices, NodeServices)  => Obsolete https://github.com/dotnet/AspNetCore/issues/12890
+- MetisMenu supports only HashRouter => Refactored implementation manually to use BrowserRouter
+- Using Webpack => Upgraded from 3.x to 4.x (required somewhat refactoring in UI; cleanup not complete, but runs)

 # Technical overview